vinayudyawer/ATT/README.md

 3.  **`dispersalSummary()`** calculates standard dispersal metrics using an 'ATT' object.
 Produces a tibble dataframe with dispersal distance and bearing measurements between consecutive detections as well as between each detection and release location (if provided in 'taginfo').

 4.  **`COA()`** estimates short-term Centers of Activity using an 'ATT' object.
-Based on technique described in [*Simpfendorfer et al. 2002*](http://www.nrcresearchpress.com/doi/abs/10.1139/f01-191#.WuggLS_L2XQ).
+Based on technique described in [Simpfendorfer et al. 2002](http://www.nrcresearchpress.com/doi/abs/10.1139/f01-191#.WuggLS_L2XQ).
 Produces a 'COA' tibble dataframe object with centers of activity estimated within user-defined timesteps.

 5.  **`HRSummary()`** calculates standardised activity space metrics using a 'COA' object.
 Produces a list with activity space metrics calculated over the full tag life and within user-defined temporal subsets (i.e. monthly and weekly).
 Technique of calculating activity space metrics include minimum convex polygons (*MCP*), fixed kernel utilisation distributions (*fKUD*) or Brownian bridge kernel utilisation distributions (*BBKUD*).
 Cumulative metrics of activity space is also calculated with `cumulative` argument.
 Spatial polygons and raster objects for further plotting are also produced with `storepoly` argument.